Julie France, Itinerary 36 Comments

 You also have the option to take a Seine River cruise.
 There are sunset cruises, dinner cruises, and nighttime cruises along the Seine River.
 These typically last 1 to 2 hours and some cruises include drinks and/or a meal.
 This evening dinner cruise gets rave reviews and starts at 8:30 pm, so you have plenty of time to visit the Arc de Triomphe and get to the meeting point for the cruise.

-Paris Itinerary Day 2
+2 Days in Paris Itinerary: Day 2

 Historic Center of Paris, Musée d’Orsay & Montmartre